 - Ability to travel without a visa to 186 countries, including all the countries within the European Union (EU), the United Kingdom (UK), Canada, Australia, and the United States of America (USA).

 - Maltese citizenship gives you the right to live, work and study in all the countries of the European Union (EU)

 - Malta grants all its citizens free healthcare and education

 - Malta boasts of a high standard of living and a safe and stable political system

 - English is one of Malta’s official languages

 - Malta is a member of the European Union (EU) and the Commonwealth.

 Malta Citizenship by Birth & Descent

-Malta does not grant citizenship to individuals born in Malta if neither of the parents is Maltese.
-On the other hand, individuals who are born either in Malta or outside of Malta, to a Maltese mother or father, acquire Maltese citizenship.
+Malta does not grant citizenship to individuals born in Malta if neither of the parents are Maltese.
+On the other hand, individuals who are born either in Malta or outside of Malta to a Maltese mother or father acquire Maltese citizenship.